 Our significant accounting policies are described in Note 1 of the audited consolidated financial statements included in our Annual Report Form 10-K for the year ended December 31, 2022 (the "2022 Form 10-K").
-During the three months ended June 30, 2023, we identified additional significant accounting policies as described in Note 1 of our unaudited condensed consolidated financial statements of this Quarterly Report on Form 10-Q. The SEC suggests companies provide additional disclosure on those accounting policies considered most critical.
+We identified additional significant accounting policies as described in Note 1 of our unaudited condensed consolidated financial statements of this Quarterly Report on Form 10-Q. The SEC suggests companies provide additional disclosure on those accounting policies considered most critical.
 The SEC considers an accounting policy to be critical if it is important to our financial condition and results of operations and requires significant judgments and estimates on the part of management in its application.
 Our estimates are often based on complex judgments, probabilities and assumptions that management believes to be reasonable, but that are inherently uncertain and unpredictable.
 It is also possible that other professionals, applying reasonable judgment to the same facts and circumstances, could develop and support a range of alternative estimated amounts.
-During the three months ended June 30, 2023, we have identified the following to be an additional critical accounting estimate because it had a material impact, or it has the potential to have a material impact, on our consolidated financial statements and because it requires us to make significant judgments, assumptions or estimates.
+We have identified the following to be a critical accounting estimate because it had a material impact, or it has the potential to have a material impact, on our consolidated financial statements and because it requires us to make significant judgments, assumptions or estimates.

 Revenue.
 We sell products to specialty pharmacies and consider those specialty pharmacies to be our customers.
 Under ASC 606, revenue from product sales is recognized when the customer obtains control of the product, which occurs typically upon receipt by the customer.
 Our gross product sales are subject to a variety of price adjustments to arrive at reported net product revenue.
-These adjustments include estimates of payment discounts, specialty pharmacy fees, patient assistance programs, rebates and product returns and are estimated based on contractual arrangements, historical trends, expected utilization of such products and other judgments and analysis.
+These adjustments include estimates of payment discounts, specialty pharmacy fees, patient financial assistance programs, rebates and product returns and are estimated based on contractual arrangements, historical trends, expected utilization of such products and other judgments and analysis.